 Know You More Coach

-I'm excited to have joined the coach team at Know You More, a social enterprise that is working to extend access to coaching, especially for young people.
+I'm a member of the coach team at Know You More, a social enterprise that is working to extend access to coaching, especially for young people.

 meaning: 1 the best you can get 2 an outstanding or excellent person or thing 3 to be highly enjoyable, desirable, or impressive